4.4 Inclusive programmes for young people

 Within the scope of the national strategy for the prevention and fight against poverty, Garantie jeunes (Youth Guarantee) is one of the social inclusion programmes for the most vulnerable youths.

-Garantie jeunes is the French answer to the European recommendation of Youth Guarantee.
-It is intended for young people between the ages of 16 and 25 in a precarious situation who have no job, no training, no studies (NEET) and have a very low income.
-In order to prevent social exclusion and to favour their integration in employment, the young people are intensively and collectively supported and benefit from vocational training, as well as financial assistance (497 euros) to facilitate their search for employment..
-This programme is run by the ministry responsible for employment via local missions.
+Le Contrat d'engagement jeune is the French answer to the European recommendation of Youth Guarantee.
+It is intended for young people between the ages of 16 and 25 (or 29 years-old when they are recognized as workers with a handicap) in a precarious situation who have no job, no training, no studies (NEET) and have a very low income.
+In order to prevent social exclusion and to favour their integration in employment, the young people are intensively and collectively supported and benefit from vocational training, as well as financial assistance (up to 520 euros) to facilitate their search for employment.
+The allowance is conditional on the young person's attendance and commitment to the programme.
+Eligibility for the allowance and the determination of its monthly amount depend on the young person's tax situation, age and the resources he or she may have received the previous month, with certain resources being deducted in full or in part, depending on their nature, from the lump sum.

 - Repeated professional simulation exercises under several possible forms;